Technical Requirements and Troubleshooting

-- Content filters: Some filter settings may cause conflicts with WorkKeys Internet Version.
+- Content filters: Some filter settings may cause conflicts with ACT WorkKeys Online.
 Verify that your filter allows all communication from testadministration.org, act-prod.taocloud.org, and testregistration.org

-- Firewall: Verify that standard ports 443 and 80 are available for use.
+- Firewall: Verify that standard parts 443 and 80 are available for use.

 - Throughput: Make sure that the speed and available bandwidth meet industry standards.
 Various utilities are available to determine internet throughput speed (e.g., https://speakeasy.net/speedtest or www.speedtest.net).
-Note that such utilities only test the available bandwidth at a single point in time.
-The available bandwidth may be quite different while students are testing due to various factors (e.g., the number of on-campus students accessing the Internet, the type of downloads or uploads being performed, local technical problems).
-ACT does NOT recommend running a throughput speed testing utility such as this while students are testing.
-Doing so will reduce the throughput available for the WorkKeys Internet Version testing experience.
+Note that these utilities only test the available bandwidth at a single point in time.
+The available bandwidth may be quite different while examinees are testing (e.g., the number of on-site examinees accessing the internet, downloads or uploads being performed, local technical issues).
+ACT does not recommend running a throughput speed testing utility while examinees are testing.
+Doing so will reduce the throughput available for the ACT WorkKeys Online testing experience.

 - Real-time Monitoring: Several shareware utilities are available that allow monitoring of networks (e.g., www.pingplotter.com).
-These programs can be run by a proctor or technician during student testing without adverse effects.
-Review directions below.
+These programs can be run by testing staff or a technician during examinee testing without adverse effects.
 Note: ACT recommends complying with all third-party software licensing requirements.

-- Microsoft Synchronize: Verify that utilities such as this are not set up to perform regular updates of off-line webpages.
-Such updates could occur during the test event and affect WorkKeys Internet Version performance.
+- Microsoft Synchronize: Verify that these types of utilities are not set up to perform regular updates of off-line webpages.
+Such updates could occur during the test event and affect ACT WorkKeys Online performance.

-- Packet Shaping: Consult your network administrator with respect to whether they utilize packet shaping on your network.
+- Packet Shaping: Consult your network administrator to determine if they use packet shaping on your network.
 Some features, including those that perform packet manipulation and caching, may not be supported.
-Others, including bandwidth reservation to ACT websites, can be beneficial.
+Others, including bandwidth reservation to ACT websites, may be beneficial.

-- On student workstations, verify that no other utilities or services are accessing the Internet on a regular basis (e.g., Weatherbug™).
+- On examinee workstations, verify that no other utilities or services are accessing the internet on a regular basis (e.g., Weatherbug™).

-- Verify that no utilities capable of producing pop-up windows during the test session are running (e.g., MSN Messenger, Microsoft anti-spyware utilities).
+- Verify there are no utilities running that are capable of producing pop-up windows during the test session (e.g., MSN Messenger, Microsoft anti-spyware utilities).
 Pop-up windows can interfere with the overall testing experience.

 Customer-Specific Network Issues and Recommendations